fish-shell/fish-shell/CONTRIBUTING.rst

 When in doubt, the bulk of the tests should be added as a littlecheck test in tests/checks, as they are the easiest to modify and run, and much faster and more dependable than pexpect tests.
 The syntax is fairly self-explanatory.
 It's a fish script with the expected output in ``# CHECK:`` or ``# CHECKERR:`` (for stderr) comments.
 If your littlecheck test has a specific dependency, use ``# REQUIRE: ...`` with a posix sh script.

-Tests are run in a temporary $HOME, but that is shared among the tests by default.
-If you need a temporary directory for your test, you should create one (e.g. with ``mktemp``).

 The pexpects are written in python and can simulate input and output to/from a terminal, so they are needed for anything that needs actual interactivity.
 The runner is in tests/pexpect_helper.py, in case you need to modify something there.

+These tests can be run via the tests/test_driver.py python script, which will set up the environment.
+It sets up a temporary $HOME and also uses it as the current directory, so you do not need to create a temporary directoy in them.

 If you need a command to do something weird to test something, maybe add it to the ``fish_test_helper`` binary (in tests/fish_test_helper.c), or see if it can already do it.